rayfeeney/OrchidApp/README.md

 ## 5. Line endings (important)

 This repository enforces **LF line endings** for hooks and scripts.

-Normally, no action is required.
+The setup script configures Git correctly, so normally no action is required.

 If GitHub Desktop shows a line-ending warning, run once from Git Bash: